 Crack Abuse Treatment

-Rehab is usually followed by outpatient treatment, in which patients return to their daily lives but visit the treatment center on a regular basis to receive therapy and other treatment.
-Some patients transition to regular life by living in a halfway house or sober living facility.
+An inpatient or residential rehab stay is typically followed by a period of ongoing aftercare, in which patients return to their daily lives but continue to visit the treatment center (or a pre-arranged aftercare clinic or clinician) on a regular basis to receive continuing therapy and other needed treatment.
+Some patients transition back to their normal lives by living in a halfway house or sober living facility.
 These facilities are run like regular apartments, but residents must follow house rules such as curfews and must submit to regular drug tests to prove they are clean.